trOnk12/rijksmusem/documentation/README.md

 your app will trigger **_DidSkip_** and a **_AllAdsDidFinishPlaying_** event will be sent at the end.
 Looping through the ad again will need a call to **_prepare_** function.</br>

+Below is a descriptive graph with all this information:

 </br></br>